Data Protection Day 2025: New challenges through AI

 AI principle from Art.
 22 para.
 1 GDPR: No automated final decision

-The GDPR has already laid down a principle for the use of AI in advance: According to Art.
+The GDPR has already proactively established a principle for the use of AI: According to Art.
 22 para.
-1 GDPR, decisions with legal effect may only be made by humans.
-Exceptions are only permitted in certain cases, such as with the consent of the data subject.
+1 GDPR decisions with legal effect may only be made by humans.
+Exceptions are only permitted in certain cases, such as Consent of the person concerned.

-If an AI application makes proposals with legal effect for the person concerned, the procedure must be designed in such a way that the person making the decision has an actual scope for decision-making and the decision is not made primarily on the basis of the AI proposal.
-Insufficient human resources, time pressure and a lack of transparency regarding the decision-making process of the AI-supported preliminary work must not lead to the results being accepted without review.
-The merely formal involvement of a human being in the decision-making process is not sufficient.
+If an AI application makes suggestions with legal effect for the person concerned, the procedure must be designed in such a way that the person making the decision has an actual scope for decision-making and the decision is not made primarily on the basis of the AI suggestion.
+Insufficient human resources, time pressure and a lack of Transparency about the decision-making process of the AI-supported preliminary work must not lead to the results being adopted without verification.
+The merely formal involvement of a human in the decision-making process is not sufficient.

-Example from the "Artificial intelligence and data protection" guidance issued by the Data Protection ConferenceAn AI application evaluates all incoming applications for an advertised position and independently sends out invitations to interviews.
-This constitutes a violation of Art.
+Example from the orientation guide "Artificial intelligence and data protection" of the Data protection conferenceAn AI application evaluates all incoming applications for an advertised position and independently sends out invitations to interviews.
+This represents a Infringement against Art.
 22 para.
-1 GDPR.
+1 GDPR represent.

-For the data protection officer (DPO), the scope of action could be significantly expanded, especially with regard to Art.
-22 GDPR: In addition to their role in terms of the GDPR, they could also take on the function of an AI officer.
-The DPO's experience in handling sensitive and biometric data and their in-depth knowledge of data protection regulations and practice speak in favor of this.
+For the data protection officer (DPO), the scope for action could increase, particularly with regard to Art.
+22 GDPR significantly: In addition to its role in terms of GDPR he could also take on the role of an AI officer.
+The DPO's experience in dealing with sensitive and biometric data and his in-depth knowledge of data protection regulations and practice speak in favor of this.

 AI Act is ignited: Starting in February 2025

-As the rules of the GDPR are not sufficient for the regulation of AI, the European Union has created a new legal framework for artificial intelligence with the AI Act.
+As the rules of the GDPR are not sufficient for the regulation of AI, the European Union has created a new legal framework for AI with the AI Act.
+Artificial intelligence created.
 This law supplements the GDPR and is intended to ensure that AI systems in Europe are both secure and compliant with data protection regulations.
-While the GDPR primarily regulates the processing of personal data, the AI Act sets out specific requirements for the use of AI, such as risk classifications and transparency obligations.
+While the GDPR especially the Processing While the Data Protection Act regulates the processing of personal data, the AI Act sets out specific requirements for the use of AI, such as risk classifications and transparency obligations.
 The aim is to create a legal symbiosis in which data protection and innovation work together harmoniously.
 Among other things, the AI Act provides for

 • A risk classification of AI systems (low, limited, high and inadmissible).